 Organization of the window functions documentation

-The remainder of the pages are organized as follows:
+The remaining pages are organized as follows:

 Informal overview of function invocation using the OVER clause: here